lowner75/lowner75/README.md

 ### Hello World,

 I'm Bryan, a self-taught full stack developer, interested in Javascript, Node.js, Express, and MongoDB.
 Before becoming a full stack JavaScript developer I was a LAMP stack developer with a focus on PHP and MySQL.
 More recently I've begun using React Native for Andoird and iOS app development.
+Other languages I've dabbled with include C, with Harvard's CS50 course, and Python.

 #### Languages: